crate/cloud-reference/docs/overview.rst

     scale pricing shown here, but do not worry!
 This does not mean that your promotion or discount is not functioning.

+.. _overview-cluster-settings-delete:

+Delete cluster
+''''''''''''''

-You can also delete your cluster here by clicking the *Delete cluster* button at the top right.
+You can also delete your cluster in either tab of the Cluster Preferences by clicking the *Delete cluster* button at the top right.
 It will prompt you for confirmation.

 ..
 WARNING::